openstack-archive/instack-undercloud/docker/README.md

 Run the image.
 The container must be started with --privileged so that libvirt has access to create networks.
-A host path must also be mounted into the container at /var/lib/libvirt/images for the instack vm's to use to write their disks to.
+A host path must also be mounted into the container at /var/lib/libvirt/images for the instack vm's to use for their disks.
 This is required because Docker containers are currently limited to 10 GB of disk usage, and this will quickly get used up if the vm disks are written inside the container directly.
 In the command below I'm using /storage/docker/lib, but any host path with at least 30 GB free should do.

         docker run \